Laba-lab/deep-pool-learning/README.md

 # Deep Pool Learning
-### Building AI course project
+#### Building AI course project
-### Life & Energy saving AI based system for swimming pools
+#### Life & Energy saving AI based system for swimming pools

 ## Summary

 “Deep Pool Learning” is Life & Energy saving embedded system, based on AI/DeepLearning computer science methods for public pools, private pools and beyond.
-This is a 24 hours running, standalone system that can be installed on any pool in the world, providing safe and relaxed environment for all users, and in the same time saving energy and make healthier pools.
+This is a 24 hours running, standalone system, that can be installed on any pool in the world, providing safe and relaxed environment for all users and in the same time saving energy and making healthier pools.
 It runs on two separete Neural Network based programs processing data from pool photos taken every couple of seconds.
 It activates set of alarms, calculate users count and operate filtration system.
 Alarm can be cell phone massage, audible, light or any other mean of alarming.

 ## Background

 System is intended to be used by pool owners, parents, managers, pool attendants and pool maintenance technicians.
 It promotes pool safety and healthier environment.
 For managers and pool owners it provides significant savings and increases pool value in general.
 For pool attendants and private pool owners it provides more relaxed and safer environment to work and live in.
-For parents and owners it provides an alarm, if kids or pets fall in to the pool while they are not attending.
-For pool technicians in will provide less maintenance requirement, more reliable chemical balance and  healthier pools in general, where, in the same time, helping to comply with local rules and regulations requirements, such as USPH or other.
+Specially for parents, it triggers an alarm if kids or pets fall in to the pool while they are not attending.
+For pool technicians it provides less maintenance requirement, more reliable chemical balance and  healthier pools in general, where in the same time helps to comply with local rules and regulations requirements, such as USPH or other.

 Deep Pool Learning system is used to:
 * Save lives